baplou/cgraph/README.md

-## A xy graph for command line tools in python
+## A graph system for command line tools in python

 This is matplotlib for command line tools.
 It allows you to make a basic xy graph for a terminal interface instead of a GUI.